sharvaridesh/event-women-in-ai-hackathon/README.md

 ### Prompt

-> “Build a retrieval-augmented generation (RAG) system for one of the following applications:
+> *Build a retrieval-augmented generation (RAG) system for one of the following applications:*
 >
 > * A recommender system;
 > * A question/answering system for a specialized > domain;